Poor Dad

 is for you not to have any. - Katharine Whitehorn

 In August of last year, I visited my family for the first time since my father died.
-My mom, brothers, and sister live within a few miles of each other on Long Island and they've never wavered in their affection and support of me, though I've lived on the West Coast for the last 30 years.
+My mom, brothers, and sister live within a few miles of each other on Long Island, and they've never wavered in their affection and support of me, though I've lived on the West Coast for the last 30 years.

 I hoped that, during the visit, I could explain to them why I didn't attend my father's funeral.

 I had several reasons for staying away.
 Most pointedly was Dad's contempt for things I loved the most: performing stand-up comedy, making music, writing, and producing films and videos.
-Additionally, his unpredictable mood swings - and prison warden-like, attitude control of every family occasion - intimidated everyone.
+Additionally, his unpredictable mood swings - and prison warden-like attitude control of every family occasion - intimidated everyone.
 These reasons are arguably a typical first son's litany of his father's offenses.
-My deepest indictment was what he taught me by word and deed about the value of money, possessions and family, each of the 17 years I lived under his roof.
+My deepest indictment was what he taught me by word and deed about the value of money, possessions, and family each of the 17 years I lived under his roof.

 Shortly after arriving in my hometown, I came face to face with my father's enduring legacy during a run to the supermarket with my mom.
 We talked enthusiastically about her plans for the coming week - family dinners, visits with friends and relatives, time for talk and remembering - while waiting in the checkout line.
-I reached for my wallet as the clerk scanned my toothpaste and razorblades.
+I reached for my wallet as the clerk scanned my toothpaste and razor blades.
 Mom pushed me aside and demanded to pay for the items.
-I held out my cash for a moment, trying to get the clerk's attention, but mom created such a scene, acting insulted and embarrassed.
+I held out my cash for a moment, trying to get the clerk's attention, but Mom created such a scene, acting insulted and embarrassed.

-I put my hands at my sides and averted my eyes.
-Mom was shaking her head, rolling her eyes, and stage-whispering, "Oh Jesus, don't start with this.
-I am paying for these and you will just take them."
-I stared down at the black conveyor belt wishing only to be anywhere else, and the clerk looked at and then beyond her cash register, awaiting some resolution to what must have seemed like a domestic battle-of-wills stand-off.
-She finally announced the purchase total, to no one in particular, and held her hand out over the scanner midway between my mom and me.
-I gave in, having briefly forgotten that I am not allowed to spend my own money when I'm with my family without them becoming histrionic, and often mockingly abusive.
+I stared down at the black conveyor belt, wishing only to be anywhere else, and the clerk looked at and then beyond her cash register, awaiting some resolution to what must have seemed like a domestic battle-of-wills stand-off.
+She finally announced the purchase total to no one in particular and held her hand out over the scanner midway between my mom and me.
+I gave in, having briefly forgotten that I am not allowed to spend my own money when I'm with my family without them becoming histrionic and often mockingly abusive.

 The following night, after buying my younger brother a drink at a restaurant bar, I returned from the washroom to find a $20 bill stuffed in the pocket of my jacket.
 He denied putting it there, but it was wet with beer splatter like his change on the bar.

 I grew up believing we were poor – the poorest in the neighborhood.
 My father's reaction to nearly every request from his children was, "I'd love to, but we haven't got the money to afford it."
 Or, "And where is the money going to come from for that?"
-When I was 12, I asked him for some spending money and, in a fit of anger, he hurled a handful of coins from his pocket into my face, screaming, "That's all I have!
+When I was 12, I asked him for some spending money, and, in a fit of anger, he hurled a handful of coins from his pocket into my face, screaming, "That's all I have!
 Take it!"

-In the summer of 1977, after two tours of duty in Vietnam and a half decade of alienation, voluntary isolation, and alcohol, I began to understand true poverty.
-I was working as an on-air personality at a radio station just outside the tiny city of Red Bluff, about 30 miles south of Redding in Northern California.
+In the summer of 1977, after two tours of duty in Vietnam and a half decade of alienation, voluntary isolation, and vodka, I began to understand true poverty.
+I was working as a disk jockey at a Northern California radio station in Red Bluff, about 30 miles south of Redding.
 I rented a small house in town and settled into the community.
-It was the first time I had ever lived in a poor rural area.

-On one hand I was now a Red Bluff celebrity – The Guy on the Radio – and on the other, a New York-born outsider.
+On one hand, I was now a Red Bluff celebrity – The Guy on the Radio – and on the other, a New York-born outsider.
 Many of the locals suspected I was a drug dealer, bisexual, liberal, and Jew – primarily due to my New York accent and liberal use of Yiddish slang.
 It was my introduction to a city that had for all its history been a "cowtown” run by cowboys and their wives.
 I compensated by actively socializing with everyone who wasn't overtly insulting or violent.

 During a neighborhood barbecue, where most of the guests were drunk on Wild Turkey by noon, I mentioned that I had grown up poor to help offset the awkwardness I felt being sober, well-dressed,